-River and Stream Water Quality - Temperature Monitoring is a map-based application showing our continuous temperature water quality monitoring network.
-Temperature data is gathered from loggers at various stations July through September.
-As resources and locations allow, we are establishing more year-round temperature monitoring stations, and in some instances deploying seasonal oxygen monitoring.
+Freshwater Information Network is a map-based application showing all of our water quality information, including data for temperature.
+Temperature data are gathered from automatic loggers at various stations from July through September.
+As resources and locations allow, we are establishing more year-round temperature monitoring stations, and in some instances, we deploy seasonal oxygen monitors.

-We generally deploy the loggers that collect summer data by early July and retrieve them in late September.
-We usually swap out the loggers at our year-round stations following a similar (June-September) schedule.
+We generally deploy the loggers that collect summer data by early July and retrieve them in late September and usually swap out the loggers at our year-round stations following a similar (June – Sept.) schedule.